wowool/wowool-nlp-compare/README.md

     python3 -m nlp_compare -l english -p "english,entity" -f test.txt -e stanza --show

-This command will generate 2 file: **wowool-vs-stanza-tbl.txt** and **wowool-vs-stanza-diff.txt**
+This command will generate 2 files:

-* wowool-vs-stanza-tbl.txt  : Print out a table with the entities side by side
+* `wowool-vs-stanza-tbl.txt`: A table with the entities side by side
-* wowool-vs-stanza-diff.txt : : Perfoming a diff beween the two diff restul files
+* `wowool-vs-stanza-diff.txt`: A diff beween the two result files

 #### Anaphora

     python3 -m nlp_compare -e stanza -l english -p "english,entity" -f tests/data/anaphora.txt

+First, some speed results:

-Wowool startup time: 0.247
+* Wowool startup time: 0.247
-Stanza startup time: 8.582
+* Stanza startup time: 8.582
-Processing time of stanza: 0.701 Counter({'PERSON': 2, 'ORG': 1})
+* Processing time of stanza: 0.701 Counter({'PERSON': 2, 'ORG': 1})
-Processing time of wowool: 0.010 Counter({'PERSON': 4, 'ORG': 2})
+* Processing time of wowool: 0.010 Counter({'PERSON': 4, 'ORG': 2})
-wowool is 73.213 faster than stanza
+* Wowool is 73.213 times faster than stanza

 As we can see stanza is missing all the references in the second sentence  **Mary Smith** (*she*), **EyeOnText** ( *the it company* )  and **John Dow** (*he*)